build-on-aws/content/posts/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 Once the status changes to `CREATE_COMPLETE`, the resources that were defined in the CloudFormation template have been created in your AWS account.
 However, there are few more resources and configurations required until we end up with an end-to-end real-time streaming application.

-Next, we can create the MSK cluster on AWS.
+Let's create the MSK cluster on AWS.
 There are two types of clusters available on AWS: MSK Serverless that provides on-demand capacity with automatic scaling and MSK Provisioned which grants greater control by allowing you to specify the number of brokers and amount of storage per broker in your cluster.
 However, MSK Provisioned does not scale automatically as your application I/O demand changes.
 In this tutorial, we choose MSK Serverless as we do not want to worry about the underlying infrastructure and keep the management overhead to a minimum.

 ### Step 5: Create the MSK Serverless Cluster